 Contact Druid Park Medical at 706-722-8693

 The Nehemiah Challenge is similar to the World Changers mission that has taken place in Augusta for the last thirteen years.
 Our church will work on a much smaller scale than the World Changers event.
 These work projects are organized on a case by case basis as a need is recognized.
 Check the Interpreter for ongoing information.

 Mercy Ministries, an all volunteer organization that receives no government funding, provides many needs in our community.
 FBC helps provide financial support to Mercy Ministries for the only homeless day care shelter for people that cannot find work or have need of shelter.
 MM also sponsors a children’s after school program at Allen Homes as well as transportation, food and medicines to the many residents at the Bon Air.
 Many volunteers are needed to help with this ministry.

 Contact Mercy Ministries for more information.

 Released Time is a national organization that is sponsored locally by the Christian Learning Center of Augusta.
-With the permission of their parents, 4th & 5th grade students are transported once a week to a local church to study the Bible and learn how God relates to them.
-There are four schools in Richmond County where this service is provided.
+With the permission of their parents, 3rd, 4th & 5th grade students are transported once a week to a local church to study the Bible and learn how God relates to them.
+There are seven schools in Richmond County where this service is provided.
 Several churches help support this program and FBC assists with the funding of the curriculum that is used in all the classes.
 Training is provided for anyone interested in teaching or becoming an assistant or teacher’s aid.